jsheunis/jsheunis.github.io/research.md

 Whenever possible, I try to embed the concepts of collaboration, team science, community-centered project work, and openness into my work.

 I have collaborated on and generated some scientific output related to my research interests.
 Below, I'll try to list most of the currently relevant ones with links to related content.
-These outputs often relate to specific [projects](projects.md) or [software](software.md) tools, for which I provide more information on the respective site pages.
+These outputs often relate to specific [software](software.md) tools.

 ##### Link types